 - Sprains and strains

 - Fractures and broken bones

 - Sexual assault injuries

 TBI’s are normally caused by a violent blow or impact to a child’s head, causing the brain to make contact with the front and/or the back of the child’s skull.
 This can potentially lead to serious long-term injuries and consequences—especially in the case of young people whose brains are still in the process of growing and developing.
 In the playground injury context, TBI’s can occur if a child falls from a piece of playground equipment, such as a swing, and strikes the ground, or hits his or her head on a piece of playground equipment.

 TBI’s may be characterized as mild or severe.
 However, it is important to note that the damage caused by a mild head injury – especially to a child—is not always apparent on MRI scans or other imaging studies, oftentimes making the TBI worse over time.
 TBI’s may also result in lengthy periods of recovery time and extensive medical treatment that can last for many years.

 Contact a Clearwater Playground Injury Lawyer Today for a Free Initial Consultation

 Playgrounds are supposed to be a safe haven for children to have fun and enjoy themselves, without having to worry about the possibility of sustaining injuries.
 Parents trust school educators and administrators to take care of and protect their young children.
 They also expect schools, cities, and counties to properly maintain their playground equipment for the safety of everyone involved.

 If you suspect that your child has been injured on a playground as a result of someone else’s negligence, you or your child may have a legal cause of action against a school, school board, school employee, school district, city, county, or municipality.
-The personal injury lawyers at Dolman Law Group are ready and willing to assist you with filing a claim or lawsuit against the responsible parties or entities.
+The personal injury lawyers at Sibley Dolman Gipe Accident Injury Lawyers, PA are ready and willing to assist you with filing a claim or lawsuit against the responsible parties or entities.

 800 North Belcher Road